willthames/willthames.github.io/_posts/2016-11-05-intro-to-code-reviews.markdown

 Constructive code reviews are a means of ensuring the quality of code is consistent across the team &ndash;
 and typically all code gets raised to a much higher standard as a result.
-Through code reviews, team members can see obtain feedback from their peers on their contributions before merge, as well as learn from the feedback on other colleagues' contributions.
+Through code reviews, team members can obtain feedback from their peers on their contributions before merge, as well as learn from the feedback on other colleagues' contributions.
 Code review also promotes a shared understanding of the entire codebase amongst the team,